-Although, to our knowledge, no comprehensive evaluation of how current environment and cell 284 type affect the outcome of ion channel mutations, comparisons between the effects of such mutations in certain cells have been reported.
-For instance, mutations in the SCN1A gene encoding 286 NaV1.1 result in epileptic phenotypes by selective hypoexcitability of inhibitory but not excitatory 287 neurons in the cortex resulting in circuit hyperexcitability (Hedrich et al., 2014).
-In CA3 of the hip-288 pocampus, mutation of NaV1.6 similarly results in increased excitability of pyramidal neurons and 289 decreased excitability of parvalbumin positive interneurons (Makinson et al., 2016).
-Additionally, 290 the L858H mutation in NaV1.7, associated with erythermyalgia, has been shown to cause hypoex-291 citability in sympathetic ganglion neurons and hyperexcitability in dorsal root ganglion neurons 292 (Rush et al., 2006; Waxman, 2007).
-The differential effects of L858H NaV1.7 on firing is depen-293 dent on the presence or absence of another sodium channel NaV1.8 (Rush et al., 2006; Waxman, 294 2007).
-In a modelling study, it was found that altering the sodium conductance in 2 stomatogastric 295 ganglion neuron models from a population models decreases rheobase in both models, however 296 the initial slope of the fI curves (proportional to AUC) is increased in one model and decreased 297 in the other suggesting that the magnitude of other currents in these models (such as Kd) determines the effect of a change in sodium current (Kispersky et al., 2012).
-These findings, in concert 299 with our findings suggest that the current environment in which a channel opathy occurs is vital in 300 determining the outcomes of the channelopathy on firing.
-301 tations, however within a cell type heterogeneity in channel expression levels exists and it is often 303 desirable to generate a population of neuronal models and to screen them for plausibility to biolog-304 ical data in order to capture neuronal population diversity (Marder and Taylor, 2011).
-The models we used here are originally generated by characterization of current gating properties and by fit-306 ting of maximal conductances to experimental data (Alexander et al., 2019; Otsuka et al., 2004; 307 Pospischil et al., 2008; Ranjan et al., 2019).
-This practice of fixing maximal conductances based 308 on experimental data is limiting as it does not reproduce the variability in channel expression and 309 neuronal firing behaviour of a heterogeneous neuron population (Verma et al., 2020).
-For exam-310 ple, a model derived from the mean conductances in a sub-population of stomatogastric ganglion 311 "one-spike bursting" neurons fires 3 spikes instead of 1 per burst due to an L shaped distribution 312 of sodium and potassium conductances (Golowasch et al., 2002).
-Multiple sets of current con-313 ductances can give rise to the same patterns of activity also termed degeneracy and differences in 314 neuronal dynamics may only be evident with perturbations (Goaillard and Marder, 2021; Marder 315 and Taylor, 2011).
-Variability in ion channel expression often correlates with the expression of 316 other ion channels (Goaillard and Marder, 2021) and neurons whose behaviour is similar may pos-317 sess correlated variability across different ion channels resulting in stability in neuronal phenotype (Lamb and Calabrese, 2013; Soofi et al., 2012; Taylor et al., 2009).
-The variability of ion currents 319 and degeneracy of neurons may account, at least in part, for the observation that the effect of toxins 320 within a neuronal type is frequently not constant (Khaliq and Raman, 2006; Puopolo et al., 2007; 321 Ransdell et al., 2013).
+dent on the presence or absence of another sodium channel Na_V1.8 (Rush et al., 2006; Waxman, 2007).
+In a modelling study, it was found that altering the sodium conductance in 2 stomatogastric ganglion neuron models from a population models decreases rheobase in both models, however the initial slope of the fI curves (proportional to AUC) is increased in one model and decreased in the other suggesting that the magnitude of other currents in these models (such as K_d) determines the effect of a change in sodium current (Kispersky et al., 2012).
+These findings, in concert with our findings suggest that the current environment in which a channel opathy occurs is vital in determining the outcomes of the channel opathy on firing.

+Cell type specific differences in current properties are important in the effects of ion channel mutations, however within a cell type heterogeneity in channel expression levels exists and it is often desirable to generate a population of neuronal models and to screen them for plausibility to biological data in order to capture neuronal population diversity (Marder and Taylor, 2011).
+The models used here are generated by characterization of current gating properties and by fitting of maximal conductances to experimental data.
+This practice of fixing maximal conductances based on experimental data is limiting as it does not reproduce the variability in channel expression and neuronal firing behaviour of a heterogeneous neuron population (Verma et al., 2020).
+For example, a model derived from the mean conductances in a sub-population of stomatogastric ganglion "one-spike bursting" neurons fires 3 spikes instead of 1 per burst due to an L shaped distribution of sodium and potassium conductances (Golowasch et al., 2002).
+Multiple sets of current conductances can give rise to the same patterns of activity also termed degeneracy and differences in neuronal dynamics may only be evident with perturbations (Goaillard and Marder, 2021; Marder and Taylor, 2011).
+Variability in ion channel expression often correlates with the expression of other ion channels (Goaillard and Marder, 2021) and neurons whose behaviour is similar may possess correlated variability across different ion channels resulting in stability in neuronal phenotype (Lamb and Calabrese, 2013; Soofi et al., 2012; Taylor et al., 2009).
+The variability of ion currents and degeneracy of neurons may account, at least in part, for the observation that the effect of toxins within a neuronal type is frequently not constant (Khaliq and Raman, 2006; Puopolo et al., 2007; Ransdell et al., 2013).